Call a public inquiry into hundreds of missing and murdered Aboriginal women like my cousin Loretta Saunders

 As mentioned the Native Women's Association of Canada has worked on this issue for years and has already collected 23,000 signatures calling for a public inquiry.
 Here is a link to their site as well as their document explaining in more detail why a public inquiry is needed.

-Holly Jarrett needs your help with “Hon.
+Kelly Morrissey, Rebecca Moore Daryll Leroux, Holly Jarrett, Michael Godwin needs your help with “Hon.
 Kellie Leitch, Minister for the Status of Women: Call a public inquiry into hundreds of missing and murdered Aboriginal women like my cousin Loretta Saunders”.
-Join Holly and 352,100 supporters today.
+Join Kelly Morrissey, Rebecca Moore and 352,564 supporters today.